What is Mixture? Homogenous and Heterogeneous Mixture | Properties

 What is homogeneous mixture?

 Homogeneous mixtures: These are the mixtures that possess a uniform composition throughout.
 The components of such a mixture are not visible to the naked eye or even under a microscope.
 The composition, however, can vary.
 Homogeneous mixtures in which at least one component is a liquid are called solutions.
 The salt solution in water is an example.
-Among the gases, the air is a well-known example of homogeneous mixtures.
+Among the gases, air is a well-known example of homogeneous mixtures.
 Similarly, in solids, alloys are examples of such mixtures.

 What is heterogeneous mixture?